Parking & Road Restrictions

 - During construction, expect some parking areas to be closed.

 OU ordinances require that motorists park in designated spaces only.
-Parking on the grass, on the end of rows, on roadways or in fire lanes will result in a parking citation.
-Improper parking in areas reserved for the handicapped will result in a $50 citation, and the vehicle will be towed at the owner’s expense.
+Parking on the grass, on sidewalks, on the end of rows, on roadways, or in fire lanes will result in a parking citation.
+Improper parking in areas reserved for disability placards will result in a $50 citation, and the vehicle will be towed at the owner’s expense.
 Some areas require a permit, and overnight parking is restricted to designated lots.
-Short-term, metered parking is available along Wilson Boulevard and P18.
-Meters are enforced Monday through Friday, 8:00 am to 5:00 pm.
+Short-term, metered parking is available in high-traffic areas.
+Enforcement times and time limits of meters are indicated on each meter.

-The OU Police enforces campus parking regulations, which are published in the schedule of classes each semester.
-OU police officers are authorized to tow any vehicle parked or stored in violation of these ordinances.
+OU Police Officers and Service Aides are authorized to tow any vehicle parked or stored in violation of these ordinances.